hoangKnLai/vscode-ipython/README.md

     so that the created terminals are removed at end of a session and this feature working properly for the next session.
 - **Run `python` code interactively on IPython terminal**
-  - E.g., run a file, selection(s) of code, code section, run to line, run from line, ...
+  - Run a file, selection(s) of code, code section, run to line, run from line, ...
+  - Command line argument equivalent to `sys.argv` of `python foo.py argv`
+  - `%run` arguments (e.g., `-t` print timing info when running a `script.py`)
 - **Settings for code custom sectioning and execution**
   - Support multiple code section tags (e.g., `# %%`, `// ==`, or regular expression)
-  - Code section tag assocation option to a list of file extensions (e.g., `.py, .ts, .md`)
+  - Code section tag association option to a list of file extensions (e.g., `.py, .ts, .md`)
-  - `%run` arguments (e.g., `-t` print timing info when running a `script.py`)
-  - Command line argument equivalent to `sys.argv` of `python foo.py argv`
 - **Editor visualization of code section blocks (issue #25)**
   - Horizontal line divider and bolder text indicating each section starting line
 - **Code section navigation and execution (issue #30)**